General Surgery

 Why This Matters Clinically

 Rovsing's sign is a crucial component of the clinical examination for suspected appendicitis, which affects approximately 7-8% of the population lifetime.
-[5] Missed or delayed appendicitis diagnosis leads to perforation in 20-30% of cases, significantly increasing morbidity, mortality, and healthcare costs.
-[6] The sign helps differentiate true localized peritoneal irritation from non-specific abdominal tenderness or functional pain.
+[7] Missed or delayed appendicitis diagnosis leads to perforation in 20-30% of cases, significantly increasing morbidity, mortality, and healthcare costs.
+[8] The sign helps differentiate true localized peritoneal irritation from non-specific abdominal tenderness or functional pain.
 From a medicolegal perspective, documentation of Rovsing's sign (positive or negative) demonstrates thorough clinical assessment.
-Proper interpretation of this sign, combined with other clinical findings and investigations, enables timely surgical intervention and improved patient outcomes.
+Proper interpretation of this sign, combined with other clinical findings and clinical scoring systems (Alvarado, AIR), enables timely surgical intervention and improved patient outcomes.
+In the modern era, Rovsing's sign remains valuable in resource-limited settings where CT is unavailable and for clinical teaching of peritoneal sign elicitation.

 2. Epidemiology